 RFB's hobby is fencing.
 The sharp sword likely keeps the DCR Drakes in line.
 Further training in virtue may be found on her blog Fencing Bear at Prayer.

 Anticonservative, but definitely not antiChrist, Kilts is a Medieval thinker, poet, concept artist, and co-author of two books (and counting) published by the Dragon Common Room.
+She also writes bold Christian articles for gab.

 She is currently working with the DCR team on the five-volume epic, Draco Alchemicus.